-Our service area includes these counties in Missouri: Cass, Clay, Clinton, Jackson, Lafayette, Platte and Ray.
+Our service area includes this county in Missouri: Jackson.

 If you move out of state and into a state that is still within our service area, you must call Customer Service in order to update your information.
 If you plan to move out of the service area, you cannot remain a member of this plan.
 Please contact Customer Service to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.